General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 or declare withdrawal from the contract and demand compensation, granting a reasonable grace period.

-7.5 If the PURCHASER fails to meet one of the agreed payment deadlines, it shall pay interest at a rate of 4% above the respective discount rate of the Swiss National Bank, but at least 5% p.a., from the agreed due date without a reminder.
-SCHMID reserves the right to claim further damages.
-7.6 If SCHMID is forced to store the equipment or parts thereof due to the CUSTOMER’s default of acceptance, the CUSTOMER shall be obliged to reimburse the usual market storage costs.
-The CUSTOMER’s obligation to pay storage costs shall continue from the beginning of the second week after the agreed delivery date until the end of storage.
+7.6 If SCHMID is forced to store the plant or parts thereof due to a default in acceptance on the part of the CUSTOMER, the CUSTOMER shall be obliged to reimburse the usual market storage costs.
+The CUSTOMER’s obligation to pay storage costs shall commence at the beginning of the second week following the agreed delivery date and shall continue until the end of storage.

-8.1 SCHMID shall remain the owner of all its deliveries until all payments arising from the contract have been received.
+8.1 SCHMID remains the owner of all its deliveries until all payments arising from the contract have been received.

-8.2 The PURCHASER shall be obliged to cooperate in measures which are necessary to protect SCHMID’s property.
-In particular, he authorizes SCHMID, upon conclusion of the contract, to enter or register the reservation of title in public registers, books or the like in accordance with the relevant national laws at the expense of the PURCHASER and to fulfil all formalities in this regard.
-The assertion of the retention of title and the seizure of the delivery by SCHMID shall not be deemed a withdrawal from the contract.
+8.2 The PURCHASER shall cooperate in any measures necessary for the protection of SCHMID’s title.
+In particular, upon entering into the contract, the PURCHASER authorizes SCHMID, at the PURCHASER’s expense, to enter or notify the retention of title in the required form in public registers, books or similar records, all in accordance with relevant national laws and to fulfill all formalities in this regard.
+The assertion of the retention of title as well as the attachment of the delivery by SCHMID shall not be deemed to be a withdrawal from the contract.

 8.3 The PURCHASER shall maintain the delivered items at his own expense for the duration of the retention of title and insure them in favor of SCHMID against theft, breakage, fire, water and other risks.
 Furthermore, he shall take all measures to ensure that SCHMID’s claim to ownership is neither impaired nor revoked.
 If the CUSTOMER fails to do so, SCHMID shall be entitled to take out such insurance at the CUSTOMER’s expense.

-9.1 The delivery period begins with the dispatch of the order confirmation, provided that all official formalities such as import, export, transit and payment authorizations have been obtained and the payments to be made by the PURCHASER and any securities have been provided.
+9.1 The delivery period shall commence upon dispatch of the order confirmation, provided that all official formalities such as import, export, transit and payment permits have been obtained and that the payments to be made by the CUSTOMER and any securities have been provided.
 Furthermore, the delivery period shall not commence until all technical and commercial information and details have been definitively clarified.
-The delivery deadline shall be deemed to have been met if the delivery item has left SCHMID’s works by the time it expires or if the CUSTOMER has been notified of readiness for dispatch.
+The delivery period shall be deemed to have been met if the delivery item has left the SCHMID factory or

-the PURCHASER has been notified of readiness for dispatch.
+the CUSTOMER has been notified that the goods are ready for dispatch.

 9.2 If a delivery date is agreed, this shall be deemed to have been specified as accurately as possible in accordance with the best possible foresight.
 However, it is not guaranteed.
 Delivery dates are only binding if they are expressly designated as fixed dates in the order confirmation.